-If you haven’t already done so, please click here to read part one.
+If you haven’t already done so, click here to read part one!

 …Whew!
 Smooth sailing from here on out, right?

-You’ve never shot a wedding professionally before, so you don’t know what the heck you’re doing.
+You’ve never shot a wedding professionally before, so you don’t know what the f*ck you’re doing.

 The wedding is out of town, so you use your Monopoly money to book your hotel and, depending on how far out of town, your flight and your rental car.

-You call your bride-to-be to discuss her timeline and figure out what types of photos they’re looking for (you haven’t really formulated your own unique style yet, so you’re still a marionette.)
+You call your couple-to-be to discuss talk timeline and figure out what types of photos they’re looking for (you haven’t really formulated your own unique style yet, so you’re still a marionette.)
 Among other things, this will dictate which pieces of equipment you’ll need to pack.
-Does she want photos of herself getting into her dress?
+Does the bride want photos of herself getting into her dress?
 If so, is she okay with you, a male photographer, taking these photos?
 If not, you’ll need to bring along a female second shooter.
 Will you do family photos before the ceremony or after?
 What time will the sun set?
 Is the wedding outdoors?
 If so, is there a backup location in the event of inclement weather?
 Is there somewhere secure for you to stash your valuable equipment while you’re shooting?
 What about the other 427 things you don’t currently have the answer to (and don’t even realize are things yet)?

 Sounds like it’s time to make a trip to the venue (if it’s not too far afield).
 So you call up the on-site coordinator and leave her a message.
 After a week-long game of phone tag, you finally nail her down and set up a time to stop by.
 She takes you around the premises and shows you where everything will be happening and answers all of your questions to the best of her ability.
 Then she leaves you to your fate.

-You spend the rest of the afternoon location scouting the venue and surrounding environs, meticulously prioritizing your photo ideas.
+You spend the rest of the afternoon location scouting the wedding venue and surrounding environs, meticulously prioritizing your photo ideas.
 You’ve brought your camera along so you can take test shots, keeping in mind that everything – and I mean everything – will change on the day of the wedding.
-As a result, you formulate contingency plans and label them A through somewhere around double-Z. You test lighting and note the trajectory of the sun, bearing in mind that since the wedding is taking place next summer, it’s going to be completely different at that time.
+As a result, you formulate contingency plans and label them A through somewhere in the neighborhood of double-Z. You test lighting and note the trajectory of the sun, bearing in mind that since the wedding is taking place next summer, it’s going to be completely different at that time.